revbayes/revbayes.github.io/tutorials/intro/graph_models.md

 1. Model specification.
 This part of the script defines the constant, stochastic, and determinstic nodes that make up the model.
 2. Inference algorithm specification.
 This part of the script specifies what sort of inference algorithm we want to use with the model.
 Typically this is a Markov chain Monte Carlo algorithm, and we need to specify what sort of proposals (or moves) will operate on each variable.

-In more complex `Rev` scripts, these two different elements (model specification and infernence algorithm specification) will be woven together.
+In more complex `Rev` scripts, these two different elements (model specification and inference algorithm specification) will be woven together.
 In the example for this tutorial we will keep the two parts separate.